 With the exception of IP Phone Services for the integrated Extension Mobility and Unified CM Assistant applications, IP Phone Services must reside on a separate web server.
-Running phone services other than Extension Mobility and Unified CM Assistant on the Unified CM server is not supported.
+Running phone services other than Extension Mobility and Unified CM Assistant on a Unified CM node is not supported.